-Table 6-13 Zonal DR charge: 2017
+Table 6-13 Zonal DR charge: January through March, 2018

-Table 6-14 shows the total zonal DR charge per MWh of real-time load and exports in 2017.
-On a dollar per MWh basis, real-time load and exports in JCPL and PSEG paid the highest charges for economic demand response in 2017.
-The highest average zonal monthly per MWh charges for economic demand response occurred in January, when EKPC paid an average of \$0.022/MWh.
+Table 6-14 shows the total zonal DR charge per MWh of real-time load and exports in the first three months of 2018.
+On a dollar per MWh basis, realtime load and exports in AECO, ComEd, DPL, EKPC, JCPL, Met-Ed, PECO, PPL, PSEG and RECO paid the highest charges for economic demand response in the first three months of 2018.
+The highest average zonal monthly per MWh charges for economic demand response occurred in January, when ComEd, DEOK and EKPC paid an average of \$0.014/MWh.